-We will follow outlined guidance and risk assessment on any cases of sexual violence and harassment between our students.
+We will follow outlined guidance and risk assessment in any cases of sexual violence and harassment between our students outlined in Part 5 of Keeping Children Safe in Education.

 Victim's will never be blamed or made to feel ashamed for coming forward.
 We will ensure support for the alleged perpetrator as well as the alleged victim throughout the process.
 Support can run alongside any sanctions for perpetrator as we realise perpetrators may be victims themselves.
+We are aware that the term victim and perpetrator may not be how children identify themselves and will be considerate of this especially when talking to students/parents.